-Name Position Responsibilities

-Gerard Murphy Site Controller Operations

-Shane Kelly Medical Coordinator Medical Team Coordination

-John Lordan Safety Officer Overall Safety

-Robert Harkin Deputy Site Controller Event coordination - assistant

-Owen Hurley Deputy Medical Coordinator Medical coordinator assist

-Mary Dineen Child welfare

-Eddie Barrett Animal welfare

-Kate O'Keeffe Administrator Show administration
+Name Position Responsibilities Gerard Murphy Site Controller Operations Shane Kelly Medical Coordinator Medical Team Coordination James O'Herlihy Safety Officer Overall Safety Robert Harkin Deputy Site Controller Event Coordination - Assistant Owen Hurley Deputy Medical Coordinator Medical Coordinator Assistant Mary Dineen Child Welfare Eddie Barrett Animal Welfare

-Conor Hyde is the Event / Site Controller, he will share responsibility for the event with the Deputy Event Controller and the Safety Officer.
+Conor Hyde is the Event/Site Controller; he will share responsibility for the event with the Deputy

+Event Controller and the Safety Officer.
 The Controller's function is to ensure the coordination of staff and volunteers on the ground and control of the PABX systems in operation.
 He will be the central point of contact for all services and will liaise with the Safety Officer in relation to attendance figures and other safety issues, supported by MAS Stewards.